jadetrue/jadetrue-website/posts/carbon-hack-22.md

 ## My contributions

-With a lot of the logic/fundamentals in place (thanks to Jon), I took a dive into styling and branding The Green Webhook.
+With a lot of the logic/fundamentals in place (thanks to Jon), I took a dive into styling and branding the Green Webhook.
 Firstly, I did some research into a name/logo for our project and worked from there.
 I used a website called Logaster (now due to be closed) to form a logo that was relevant to our project and the team agreed on this:

 ![image](https://github.com/jonparker/green-webhook/blob/main/web/src/components/Header/logo-no-background.png?raw=true)